namangupta06/Virtual-Meet/README.md

 # Virtual Meet - Full Stack Project

 Virtual Meet is a full-stack project that allows users to create virtual rooms and participate in group video calls and chat with other members of the room.
-It is built using a combination of React, Node.js, and WebRTC.
+Additionally, it also supports direct messaging between users for private conversations.
+It is built using a combination of React, Node.js, WebRTC, and Socket.io.

 ## Features